Token-Giver/.github/profile/README.md

 ![Product screen shot](https://res.cloudinary.com/dzplkowkj/image/upload/v1732150350/project-screenshot_inknez.png)

-Token Giver is a decentralized application designed to revolutionize charity and fundraising.
-With Token Giver, users can create and manage campaigns by minting unique campaign NFTs, which have Token Bound Accounts (TBA) deployed on them automatically.
-This enables seamless and secure donations using STRK tokens.
-This project leverages the power of Next.js, StarknetJs, Starknet TBA SDK, and smart contracts written in Cairo to provide a robust and user-friendly platform..
+Token Giver is a decentralized crowdfunding platform that empowers individuals, groups, and organizations to raise funds for a wide range of causes.
+Users can create personalized fundraising campaigns by sharing their stories, setting financial goals, and collecting donations from supporters.
+Each campaign is represented as an NFT with a Token Bound Account (TBA), enabling donors to send tokens directly to the campaign securely and transparently.

 ## PROJECT OVERVIEW